 At Pet Living, we love this ex-purrt tip for when your kitty is congested: place them in their carrier and place a bowl of hot water in front of the cage.
 Then cover both with a blanket for approximately 15 minutes.
 This small breathing treatment should give your cat’s stuffy nose a bit of relief.

-Note: Never give human cold medication (or any medication without the advice of your vet) to your cat.
+Note: Never give human cold medication (or any medication without the advice of your veterinarian) to your cat.

-Although there’s no cure for your cat’s cold, there is a vaccine.
+Although there’s no cure for your cat’s cold, as mentioned, there is a vaccine.
 It’s quite effective at reducing the frequency and severity of infection in cats.

-Keeping your cat indoors will also help cut down their risk of catching a cold.
+Keeping your cat indoors and lessening their exposure to outdoor cats will also help cut down their risk of catching a cold.
 Of course, preventative measures like regular visits to the veterinarian and at-home wellness checks can also reduce their risks.

 The Tail End